fulminologylabs/fastapi-docker/README.md

 Gunicorn is the process manager/application server, where Uvicorn is the type of worker process.

 Stil needs TLS Termination Proxy for HTTPS and potentially also playing the role of a Load Balancer, with either NGinx or Traefik.
+Note that Digital Ocean requires a custom domain to begin setup for HTTPS.

 With Digital Ocean App Platform, the deployment likely contains multiple containers... if so, it is fine to run with just 1 worker as Digital Ocean App Platform provides load balancing out-of-the-box.